mindspore-ai/models/official/nlp/tinybert/README.md

 In run_general_distill.py, we set the random seed to make sure distribute training has the same init weight.

+if this error occurs, `connect p2p timeout, timeout: 120s.`, please add `export HCCL_CONNECT_TIMEOUT=600` in shell to resolve it.

 # [ModelZoo Homepage](#contents)

 Please check the official [homepage](https://gitee.com/mindspore/models).